NCCCO Written Exams – Why We suggest Computer-Based Testing

 CBT has a few advantages over written exams, including quicker scheduling and same-day results.
 There’s not enough data about CBT vs taking written exams to make a claim that one is better than the other for getting passing results.
 We can tell you that our trainees are more successful in taking the CBT test over the written.
 There are a couple of reasons for this, which we discuss below.

 With CBT Exams There’s More Time To Study For Your NCCCO Exam

-Almost all of our trainees feel anxiety about their upcoming tests.
-Test anxiety is a real thing, impacting test-takers across the globe.
-Nothing amplifies this anxiety more than a proctor of an exam walking around the room to make sure that none of the test-takers are cheating in any way.
+Whether they want to be riggers or crane inspectors, most all of our trainees feel anxiety about their upcoming tests.
+Test anxiety is a real thing, and nothing amplifies this anxiety more than a proctor of an exam walking around the room to make sure that none of the test-takers are cheating in any way.
 Not only does the presence of a proctor over your shoulder cause anxiety, it becomes something that can get into your psyche and throw you off for your exam.
-The last thing a test-taker needs during their exam is more stressors — avoid the high-pressure situation by taking your NCCCO exam on the computer.
+The last thing a test-taker needs during their exam is more stressors.
+You can avoid the high-pressure situation by taking your NCCCO exam on a computer.

 In closing, we continue to remind both potential trainees and business owners that knowing the material is as important as anything, but setting yourself up for success in other areas is just as important.
 Taking your NCCCO certification exam on the computer can help ensure that test-takers remain in the right frame of mind when it comes time to take their tests, leading to higher pass rates, more NCCCO certified workers, and safer lifts throughout the industry.